doches/rwordnet/README.markdown

 If you're doing something data-intensive you will achieve much better performance with Michael Granger's [Ruby-WordNet](http://www.deveiate.org/projects/Ruby-WordNet/), since it converts the WordNet database into a BerkelyDB file for quicker access.
-In writing rwordnet, I've focused more on usability and ease of installation (_gem install wordnet_) at the expense of some performance.
+In writing rwordnet, I've focused more on usability and ease of installation ( *gem install rwordnet* ) at the expense of some performance.
 Use at your own risk, etc.

 ## Installation ##